- Individual Accountability and Responsibility

 All employees (faculty, staff, administrators) and students of Monmouth University have an obligation to avoid activities or situations which may result in a conflict of interest.
 Full-time employees are expected to place their primary professional loyalty with the University.
 All employees are expected to arrange their outside obligations, financial interests and activities as not to conflict with their commitment to the University.
 Employees must not use their official positions to secure unwarranted privileges or advantages for themselves or others.
 Please refer to the Monmouth University Student Code of Conduct for guidance on student conflicts of interest.

 All employees and students have an obligation to examine any situation in which they may have a conflict of interest and take steps to resolve the conflict.
 Any employee who is concerned that a conflict may exist or how to resolve it should consult with his/her department head.
-Students should consult with the Vice President for Student Services.
+Students should consult with the Vice President for Student Life and Leadership Engagement.
 Upon determination that a conflict of interest exists, appropriate action will be taken, through recusal, reassignment or other means to resolve the conflict of interest.
 No action will be taken without the opportunity for the involved employee or student to be heard with regard to whether a conflict of interest exists and what action, if any, should be taken.